KMRO: KGZO

 The station signed on July 19, 1993, as KLOD; it was owned by High Adventure Ministries, Inc. KLOD changed its call sign to KGZO on April 5, 1996.
 In 1997, High Adventure Ministries sold KGZO to The Association for Community Education for $240,000.

+EMF acquires Nueva Vida

+In December 2024, the Educational Media Foundation reached an agreement to take over the Association for Community Education as its sole member, continuing its activities as a subsidiary.
+This will therefore result in the acquisition of its stations (including KMRO, KEYQ and KGZO) by the EMF pending FCC approval; the transaction will have no financial consideration.
+The acquisition was completed on February 7, 2025.

 Translators

 KMRO is relayed by these translators to widen its broadcast area: